Online Reporting System E-Plan

 Potential Fines and Legal Consequences

-Penalties are assessed based on the nature, extent, gravity, and circumstances of the violation for example:
+Penalties are assessed based on the nature, extent, gravity, and circumstances of the violation.
+For example:

 • Civil Penalties: New York civil penalties are up to $25,000 per violation per day, mirroring the federal limit.